Beauty Pie, an online buyers’ club, picks up $100M to boost its beauty and wellness business – TechCrunch

 By offering products in two tiers — one for those not in the club, and one for those who are paying a premium to be in the club — it also means that the startup still makes a margin on the items that it sells.
 The very simple approach is also reflected in the products themselves, which emphasize what is inside the packaging more than what it looks like on the outside, the implication being that Beauty Pie’s own focus is on the substance more than the aesthetics (ironic given that the end game is all about making us all look and smell better).

 The model has so far been a successful one for the company, even with the initial stumbles it, like others, faced at the start of the pandemic.
-For Beauty Pie, when Covid-19 kicked off, it took its foot off ad spend, Kilgore said, because it could see supply issues shaping up, and it did so to manage how much demand it was going to get in, so that customers would not turn away disappointed.
+For Beauty Pie, when COVID-19 kicked off, it took its foot off ad spend, Kilgore said, because it could see supply issues shaping up, and it did so to manage how much demand it was going to get in, so that customers would not turn away disappointed.
 That soon got up to speed again, and now the company has some 300 to 400 SKUs on offer.

-Kilgore claims that its customer retention rates are currently higher than Spotify’s and Netflix’s and twenty times higher than other D2C beauty companies, partly a result of the buyers’ club model.
+Kilgore claims that its customer retention rates are currently higher than Spotify’s and Netflix’s, and 20x higher than other D2C beauty companies, partly a result of the buyers’ club model.
 Members more than doubled in the last year, with revenues growing by more than 100%, and the company turned profitable last year for the first time, too.

 “After only 48 months in operation, Beauty Pie‘s annual and monthly subscriber figures are incredible,” Danny Rimer, a partner at Index Ventures, wrote last December (likely a blog post that subtly kicked off the fundraising that we are writing about today).
 “At Index, we’ve never seen customer retention like this before.”

 It helps, too, that Kilgore is not a first-time founder.
-She’s also the force behind the shoe brand Fitflop, Soap and Glory and other apparel and beauty enterprises.
+She’s also the force behind the shoe brand FitFlop, Soap and Glory and other apparel and beauty enterprises.

 “Marcia has spent decades building businesses that genuinely treat customers the way she would want to be treated, and Beauty Pie is the epitome of that ethos.
-With its transformative value chain and membership model, [it] lets members have their pie and eat it too: the best products at the best prices,” noted Rebecca Liu, Principal at Insight Partners, in a statement.
+With its transformative value chain and membership model, [it] lets members have their pie and eat it too: the best products at the best prices,” noted Rebecca Liu, principal at Insight Partners, in a statement.